Climate Schools is the most innovative and engaging way to empower students to

 with the Alcohol & Cannabis module.

 Who is behind Climate Schools?

-Climate Schools was developed by the National Drug and Alcohol Research Centre
+Climate Schools was developed by researchers formerly based at the National Drug and Alcohol Research

 Our research shows that Climate Schools programs improve student outcomes by:

 - Reducing binge drinking